Australia

 Official data

 ABS Census, SEIFA, Modified Monash Model, Clean Energy Regulator, state fuel price feeds.
-Every data source is named.
-Every indicator is documented.
+Every data source is named and dated.

 Action-oriented

-Scores are structural factors, not predictions.
-Every result connects to something a person or community can do.
+Every profile connects to things a person or community can do.
+Structural factors aren't destiny.
+They're where preparation starts.